pact-foundation/pact-ruby/documentation/faq.md

 # Frequently asked questions

+## How can I verify a pact against a non-ruby provider?

+You can verify a pact against any running server, regardless of language, using [pact-provider-proxy](https://github.com/bethesque/pact-provider-proxy).

+There is also a JVM version of pact under development.
+Have a look at [pact-author-jvm](https://github.com/DiUS/pact-author-jvm), the equivalent of pact/consumer, and [pact-runner-jvm](https://github.com/DiUS/pact-runner-jvm), the equivalent of pact/provider.

+### How can I create a pact for a consumer that is not ruby or on the JVM?

+Become famous, and write a pact-consumer library yourself!
+Then let us know about it so we can put a link to it in the documentation.

 ### How can I specify hooks to be executed before/after all examples for pact:verify?

 The pact:verify RSpec examples have the metadata `{:pact => :verify}` defined.
 You can add RSpec hooks using a filter as shown here: